jlarmstrongiv/astro-i18n-aut/README.md

 ### The How

 Unfortunately, i18n is not a first-class concern for Astro.
-While Astro documents i18n in their [cookbook](https://docs.astro.build/en/recipes/i18n/), they do no support a `defaultLocale`.
+While Astro documents i18n in their [cookbook](https://docs.astro.build/en/recipes/i18n/), they do not support a `defaultLocale`.

 The other community integrations that Astro links do not support all adapters: